pay-theory/payments/README.md

 ### Import

+* CreditCardProvider is a component where you provide configuration, it provides the necessary context for payment processing
+* CreditCardInput is a component that extablishes the markup where the credit card input will appear
+* usePayTheory is a function that returns the context need for working with payments, it provides
+  * loading - a boolean state value that changes to false once pay theory is ready
+  * valid - can be undefined, true or false based on what has been entered
+  * error - contains an error message if not false
+  * mount - a function which will mount the payment input (must be called after CreditCardInput has been rendered)
+  * initTransaction - a function which accepts an option buyerOptions object and triggers card tokenization and authorization

 ```jsx
 import React, { useState, useEffect } from "react";
 import { CreditCardProvider, CreditCardInput, usePayTheory } from "@paytheory/payments";
 ```

 ### Configure

+* payments requires configuration of:
+  * a pay theory API key
+  * a paytheory clientId
+  * an amount in cents
+  * optionally styles you want applied

 ```jsx
 const api = "pt-sandbox-c421a13e91d2594cc627cdd982edb5ed";